hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 * The Glue job uses a script written in pyspark.
 The script is stored in the *azurecidscripts* folder.
 * to finish

+Now we have an understanding of the solution design, let’s build it!

 {{< prev_next_button link_prev_url="../" link_next_url="../2_setup/" />}}